Knitted Wilkinson behind Aldcroft's success

 'I didn't have a clue about World Player of the Year nominations'

-Aldcroft jokes that she "can't believe how famous" the doll has become how frequently she is now asked about it.
+Aldcroft jokes that she "can't believe how famous" the doll has become and how frequently she is now asked about it.

-But the mini Wilkinson seems to have served her well given her ascendancy to England captain, with regular skipper Sarah Hunter on the bench and one-time leader Poppy Cleall out of the squad.
+But the mini Wilkinson seems to have served her well given her ascendance to England captain, with regular skipper Sarah Hunter on the bench and one-time leader Poppy Cleall out of the squad.

 And on the back of her World Rugby Player of the Year nomination and 25th birthday on Friday, Aldcroft believes it has been "the best week of my life".